Delta and Dawn

 Delta and Dawn, also known as the Delta whales, are two humpback whales, a mother and her calf, who entered San Francisco Bay in early May 2007.
 They swam up the Sacramento River approximately 90 nmi upstream from the Golden Gate, about 20 mi further inland than Humphrey the Whale had gone two decades earlier.
 Under the Endangered Species Act, California state officials were required to rescue the animals.
-Their journey was thought to be the longest freshwater incursion by humpback whales.
+Their journey was thought to be the longest freshwater incursion by humpback whales ever documented.

 Efforts to save the whales

 Staff from the Marine Mammal Center, researchers, Coast Guard personnel, and volunteers tried several methods to coax Delta and Dawn back downriver.
 The Marine Mammal Center was appointed by the California Office of Emergency Services as the lead rescue agency.
 Officials played recordings of the sounds of other humpback whales feeding and socializing to lure them, and banged on submerged metal pipes and sprayed high-powered blasts of water to repel them, but it is not clear whether any of these were particularly effective.
 There was heightened concern for the whales' well-being this time, because both of them had sizable gash wounds, most likely made from boat keel or propeller strikes.
 Veterinarians from the Marine Mammal Center and WHOI administered antibiotics to the whales to help heal these deep open wounds, and they took samples of skin lesions incurred during the whales' extended time away from seawater to analyze them for possible freshwater bacterial infection.
 This was the first time antibiotics had been administered to free swimming whales in the wild.